valexandersaulys/tailparse/README.md

 `tailparse` has no dependencies to install.
 It only works with python 3 and has only been tested in python 3.10.
-Presumably it would work as far back as python 3.6.
+Presumably it would work with any python 3.
 ```
 python3 setup.py install --user
 ```